Stoneatrophy/Project-Data-Wrangling/README.md

 ## Data Wrangling

-I have gathered assessed and cleaned the data to prepare it for further analysis.
+I have gathered, assessed and cleaned the data to prepare it for further analysis.

 ## Data Visualization